 Many law firms forget to view their websites on all types of mobile devices.
 However, this is the best way to ensure that your website is easy to use and functional across all platforms.

 For example, an image that you add to a blog might look great on your computer.
 However, when you view the image from a cell phone, the image is distorted and difficult to view.
 Likewise, a bullet list might appear one way on an Android, but looks much different when viewed on an iPhone.

 When you make any changes or add anything to your website, view the page from several different devices.
 You may have more traffic to your website from mobile devices than desktops.
 Ignoring this fact could result in losing business.

 Keep It Simple and Informative

-Content must provide useful information in a simple, easy-to-read format.
+Content must provide useful and helpful information in a simple, easy-to-read format.
 This type of content can result in higher retention rates for law firms.
 Optimizing your content for mobile devices is as important as developing a built-to-convert website, building a strong backlink portfolio, and other essential components of law firm SEO.

 At LawRank, our lawyer SEO specialists know the best practices for not only writing compelling content for your law firm’s website, but optimizing it across all platforms to get prospective clients to stay on your site longer and contact you to ask for your help.
 Get in touch with us today to schedule a free call to learn more about our SEO services and how we can help.